 If you are offered a penalty notice

-If you accept a penalty notice you must either pay the full amount or request that the matter be heard by a court within 28 days of the date of issue.
-The penalty notice explains how to pay the penalty or request a court hearing.
+If you accept a penalty notice you must either pay the full amount or ask that the matter be heard by a court within 28 days of the date of issue.
+The penalty notice explains how to pay the penalty or ask for a court hearing.

-If you accept a penalty notice but do not pay the penalty or request a court hearing within the 28 day period, the penalty will be increased by 50 per cent to £60.00 or £120.00.
-Your local court will also become involved at this stage, to enforce the penalty notice as if it were a fine imposed by that court.
-The £5.00 offender levy will not increase, but you will still have to pay it.
+If you accept a penalty notice but don't pay the penalty or request a court hearing within the 28 day period, the penalty increases by 50 per cent to £60.00 or £120.00.
+A court will also be involved to enforce the penalty notice as if it were a fine imposed by that court.
+The £5.00 offender levy will not increase, but you still need to pay it.

-You may decline the offer of a penalty in which case the police officer involved will consider another course of action, which may result in prosecution.
+If you decline the offer of a penalty notice, the police officer can take other action, including prosecution.